1992 San Francisco 49ers season: Week 14: vs. Miami Dolphins

-Week Fifteen at Minnesota Vikings
+Week 15: at Minnesota Vikings

 Both teams combined for just 472 yards of offense as a late Terry Allen score could get the Vikings no closer than a 20–17 Niners win.
 Amp Lee exploded to 134 rushing yards.
+As of 2024, this remains the 49ers last win in Minnesota.

-Week Sixteen vs. Tampa Bay Buccaneers
+Week 16: vs. Tampa Bay Buccaneers

 With Steve Young facing his former team, the game lead tied or changed five times as Jerry Rice's 30-yard touchdown won the game for the Niners 21–14.
 The game was a clean affair with just five total penalties.